mariovillapalos/oscap-ansible-project/README.rhel8.md

 Example:
 `ansible-playbook --become -kK patch_cis_server_l1.yml`

+## Reboot the remote system
+After applying the remediation it is necessary to reboot the system.
+To do this you can run the `reboot.yml` playbook which takes care of this.

+Example:
+`ansible-playbook --become -kK reboot.yml`

-# 3. AUDIT AFTER PATCHING
+# 3. AUDIT AFTER REMEDIATE

 ## Perform an audit after applying patches
 `ansible-playbook <playbook-filename> --limit rhel8 --become -kK --tags "audit, <level-type>"`